TrevorHinesley/abracadabra/README.md

 ## Future & Contributing

-I would love anyone to add date pickers and other alternate field types to this.
+1. I would love anyone to add date pickers and other alternate field types to this.

+2. I would love the different Bootstrap classes to be overridable with an initializer (config/abracadabra.rb) so that any framework could be used.
+Same with the fonts.

 Any other ideas, feel free to contribute!

 1. Fork it ( http://github.com/TrevorHinesley/abracadabra/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)